MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 ---
 lab:
-    title: 'Exercise 3 - Create a Scheduled Query from a template'
+  title: Exercise 3 - Create a Scheduled Query from a template
-    module: 'Learning Path 9 - Create detections and perform investigations using Microsoft Sentinel'
+  module: Learning Path 9 - Create detections and perform investigations using Microsoft
+    Sentinel
+  description: You're a Security Operations Analyst working at a company that implemented
+    Microsoft Sentinel.
+You must learn how to detect and mitigate threats using Microsoft Sentinel.
+After connecting your data sources to Microsoft Sentinel, you create custom analytics rules to help discover threats and anomalous behaviors in your environment.
+  duration: 45 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Microsoft Sentinel
 ---

 # Learning Path 9 - Lab 1 - Exercise 3 - Create a Scheduled Query from a template